angelahchen/SEMS_Manuscript/README.md

 First, genotypic values were randomly selected from the NAM dataset (path to file: ~/Simulation/Input/) to simulate phenotypic values for each setting (path to simulations for each setting: ~/Simulation/Output/).
 Simulate_QTNs.R is applied.

-Then, all sixteen simulation settings were analyzed using SEMS (path to raw results: ~/Analysis/SEMS), JL (path to raw results: ~/Analysis/JL), and GLM (path to results after correcting for multiple testing: ~/Analysis/GLM_after_FDR_at_0.05).
+Then, all seventeen simulation settings were analyzed using SEMS (path to raw results: ~/Analysis/SEMS), JL (path to raw results: ~/Analysis/JL), and GLM (path to results after correcting for multiple testing: ~/Analysis/GLM_after_FDR_at_0.05).

 **Note 1** Create_FDR_corrected_results_GLM.R corrects for multiple testing from raw GLM results (path to raw results: ~/Analysis/GLM).
 Please delete the first column before proceeding to the next step.